Expert Tips and Guidelines to Choose the Correct Size Stand Up Paddleboard

 The volume of a paddle board affects its buoyancy and weight capacity:

-• Low volume boards have less buoyancy and are best for lighter riders or surfing.
+- Low volume boards loat less and are good for light riders or riding waves.

 By considering the length, width, thickness, and volume of a paddle board, you can find the perfect fit for your needs and skill level.